Cheers, Santé!

 Join a local Growler Club to receive access to limited release beers and more.

-Visitors at select Penticton parks and beaches can consume alcoholic beverages outdoors in designation locations along the Okanagan and Skaha lakefronts from 12pm to 9pm year-round.
-Please remember to drink responsibly and ensure no litter is left behind.
+Visitors at select Penticton parks and beaches can consume alcoholic beverages outdoors in designated locations from 12pm to 9pm year-round.

 Know Your Craft Beer